ajeetraina/mcp-portal/CONTRIBUTING.md

 3. Create a Pull Request against the main repository
 4. In your PR description, provide any additional context about your submission

+## PR Preview Feature

+When you submit a pull request, our automated system will build a preview of the site with your changes.
+This allows you and reviewers to see exactly how your contribution will look on the live site before it gets merged.

+### How to Access Your PR Preview

+1. After you submit your pull request, the GitHub Actions workflow will automatically build a preview version of the site with your changes
+2. Once the build is complete (usually within 2-3 minutes), a comment will be posted on your PR with a link to the preview
+3. Click the preview link to see a live version of the site with your changes applied
+4. Every time you update your PR with new commits, the preview will be automatically updated

+This preview environment makes it easier to ensure that your contribution looks correct before it's merged into the main site.

 ## Pull Request Review Process

 - Your pull request will be reviewed by maintainers
 - We'll check that your submission follows the format and guidelines
 - We may suggest changes or improvements
+- The PR preview will help us verify that your changes display correctly
 - Once approved, your MCP server will appear on the site

 ## Additional Contributions